 Residents’ concerns began in 2004 with the Township’s plan to demolish an entire block of Ardmore’s historic downtown on the north side of Lancaster Avenue.
 The Township proposed taking the properties by eminent domain for the benefit of a private redevelopment project, and replacing the historic buildings with a big mixed use development plus a large parking garage at the train station.
-Then the Township passed the MUST ordinance, which allowed for 7 and 8 story buildings in an area where 3 stories was the norm.
-In 2008 the Township issued an RFP for Ardmore redevelopment.
-This led, ultimately, to the selection of Carl Dranoff being given exclusive rights to redevelop Township owned parking lots in downtown Ardmore into tall multi-use buildings.
+Then the Township passed the MUST ordinance, which allowed for 7 and 8 story buildings in an area where 2 and 3 stories was the norm.

 A Vision for Ardmore has been endorsed by the Ard-Wood Civic Association and the Wynnewood Civic Association.